Major Class Changes in World of Warcraft

 - Eliminate Dependence on Add-Ons: A notable example is the simplification of "Roll the Bones" to require less external logic for decision-making.

-- Remove Non-Essential Abilities: For instance, restro druids will find it easier to keep Efflorescence up without continual cooldown monitoring.
+- Remove Non-Essential Abilities: For instance, Restoration Druids will find it easier to keep Efflorescence up without continual cooldown monitoring.

 - Reallocate Power into Base Spells: Massive talent percentage bonuses are being reduced, shifting strength back to core abilities.

-- Revise Talent Interactions: Important but overly influential talents like Balance’s Waning Twilight are getting substantial adjustments.
+- Revise Talent Interactions: Important but overly influential talents like Balance Druid's Waning Twilight are getting targeted adjustments.

 Examples of Specific Changes